ryanblock/macos-improvifier/readme.md

 # macOS improvifier

-> A collection of hidden settings that makes Macs feel (and run) a bit faster
+> A collection of hidden settings that makes Macs feel (and sometimes run) a bit faster

 Over the last few decades, the folks at Apple have pioneered an enormous number of friendly, cute, fun, and often elegant details into their software – especially macOS, their most mature operating system.